shivannis/xandr-docs-public/xandr-docs/articles/monetize/auditing-creatives.md

 information, see [Select an Audit Option for a Creative](select-an-audit-option-for-a-creative.md) and [Update Creatives in bulk](update-creatives-in-bulk.md).

-If a creative has been altered on the Xandr platform after successfully passing the platform audit, its audit status will be automatically reset so that it can be re-audited.
-The creative must be manually resubmitted for audit if it is altered outside of Xandr.
+If a creative has been altered on the Microsoft Advertising platform after successfully passing the platform audit, its audit status will be automatically reset so that it can be re-audited.
+The creative must be manually resubmitted for audit if it is altered outside of Microsoft Advertising.
 For example, in cases where it is redirected to another creative or its graphical assets are altered.

-Since Xandr charges a fee for each audited creative and buyers may incur additional fees for a failed audit, it's important to test the creative's functionality and review the compliance policies prior to submission.
-Creatives can be tested by putting a valid Xandr ID at the end of the following URLs:
+Since Microsoft Advertising charges a fee for each audited creative and buyers may incur additional fees for a failed audit, it's important to test the creative's functionality and review the compliance policies prior to submission.
+Creatives can be tested by putting a valid Microsoft Advertising ID at the end of the following URLs:

 - [https://creative-preview-an.com/cached/creative/insert creative id here](https://creative-preview-an.com/cached/creative/insert%20creative%20id%20here) **for Secure Previews**
 - [http://creative-preview-an.com/cached/creative/insert creative id here](https://creative-preview-an.com/cached/creative/insert%20creative%20id%20here) **for Non Secure Previews**